 and my Master of Arts in Museum Studies, also from

 Johns Hopkins University.

-In addition to my work as a harpist, I am an employee of the
+In addition to my work as a harpist, I am a Program Manager at the

 Library of Congress.